 Online Economics Courses for Credit

 Students can find a number of free economics courses available online.
 While these courses don't require students to register or pay tuition, they also don't lead to college credit.
 Students who want to earn alternative forms of credit might look into courses that charge a small fee in exchange for access to online resources.
-Study.com has this type of distance learning through its short and engaging video lessons and self-assessment quizzes.
-Transcripts are also available for the videos.
+Study.com has this type of distance learning through its short and engaging video lessons, full transcripts, self-assessment quizzes and practice exams.
 Both the videos and the transcripts can prepare students to earn real college credit.

 Students interested in economics can explore the Economics 102: Macroeconomics course, which includes lessons covering a variety of topics like macroeconomic equilibrium, foreign exchange, inflation, unemployment and comparative advantage in addition to the following: